 Celebrity clients: Hilary Duff, Lea Michele, Olivia Holt, Julianne Hough

 "This drugstore foundation by L'Oréal is one of the best.
-I love it because it's available in two different formulas depending on what kind of finish you prefer—one that's more matte and one that's more glowy.
+I love it because it's available in two different formulas depending on what kind of finish you prefer—one that's more matte (pictured above) and one that's more glowy.
 This makes it a great option for both oily and dry skin types.

 "Both formulas offer great coverage, while still being buildable.
 I'd definitely recommend applying either of these with a flat, dense foundation brush for the best results, and each tube comes in under $15!"